Supertramp: 1979–1983: Breakfast in America, ...Famous Last Words... and Hodgson's departure

 The band's switch to a more pop-oriented approach peaked with their most popular album, Breakfast in America.
 For the last two months of completing the album, Hodgson parked a camper outside of the studio to work diligently on mixing, with brief periods of rest in between.
 He remembered feeling that "it could be a big album" and that he spent "days and sometimes weeks choosing the right songs and the right order of songs so one song flowed into the next".

-Released in March 1979, Breakfast in America reached number 3 in the UK and number 1 in the US and Canada.
-The album spawned four successful singles (more than their first five albums combined): three of Hodgson's songs, "The Logical Song" (number 1 Canada, number 6 US, number 7 UK), "Take the Long Way Home" (number 4 Canada, number 10 US, not released in UK), and "Breakfast in America" (number 9 UK, not released in the US or Canada) and Davies' "Goodbye Stranger" (number 5 in Canada, number 15 US, number 57 UK).
+Released in March 1979, Breakfast in America reached number three in the UK and number one in the US and Canada.
+The album spawned four successful singles (more than their first five albums combined): three of Hodgson's songs, "The Logical Song" (number one Canada, number six US, number seven UK), "Take the Long Way Home" (number four Canada, number 10 US, not released in UK) and "Breakfast in America" (number nine UK, not released in the US or Canada) and Davies's "Goodbye Stranger" (number five in Canada, number 15 US, number 57 UK).